AndreasSko/pulsar-network-docs/source/rabbitmq.rst

       :scale: 40%
       :align: center

-   The queue URL will looks like this:
+   The queue URL will look like this:

    ::